 It might be hard to tell the effect tipping has on the services provided, but as a pet parent, you can definitely feel confident that your petsitter will bend backwards to fit you into their schedule if they know a tip is waiting for them on the counter.
 The amount doesn’t really matter, it’s the gesture that has the positive effect.

-Following are a few scenarios on how to tip your sitter.
+FAQ on how to tip your sitter

 In these cases leaving a cash tip with a note will be the best way to tip, the note signals the sitter to the tip and lets them know it’s for them to take.